 Appearance & Characteristics

 Hybrid dog breeds are a very popular trend these days.
 The basic idea is that just the right mix of two breeds can give you the perfect dog.
-Lab boxer mix is large-sized and short-haired, and is a playful, affectionate family companion with a great deal of energy.
-Boxadors are fairly low-maintenance, though they will require a lot of exercise.
+The Black Lab boxer mix is large-sized and short-haired and is a playful, affectionate family companion with a great deal of energy.
+Boxadors are fairly low-maintenance, though they will require a lot of exercises.

 Breed basic characteristics